-Baptism: A Biblical Study - ON BACKORDER!
+Baptism: A Biblical Study

 Baptism: A Biblical Study has 13 chapters and 171 pages.

 - Ideal for small group study, a study guide is included within the book that contains specific questions for discussion related to each chapter

 - Though written for the average reader, this book provides many scholarly footnotes that provide engagement at a deeper level

 - A concise bibliography that will lead to further investigation of other sources

 - Chapter summaries that synthesize the content of the that section

 “… our goal in this study is to examine the main New Testament passages on the meaning of baptism as if we were hearing or seeing them for the first time.
 How would the original hearers of certain key statements have understood them?
 How would Nicodemus have understood John 3:5?
 How would Peter’s audience have interpreted Acts 2:38?
 How did Paul understand Ananias’ imperative in Acts 22:16?
 Also, how would the original readers of Acts and Romans and Colossians have interpreted the teaching on baptism contained therein?
 How would they have related this teaching to their own personal experience?
 For one who reads the New Testament today, what is the natural, face-value meaning of the passages on baptism?” (p.
 7)

 "We recognize that the view of the meaning of baptism presented here is very different from the view held by most Protestants, but we earnestly contend that it is the New Testament’s own view and that the content of the texts themselves cannot be construed in any other way.
 Altogether we study twelve separate texts in detail, with references to several others along the way.
 What is remarkable is not only the fact that they do present baptism as the time God has appointed for initially bestowing salvation upon believing, repentant sinners, but also the fact that they are unanimous in doing so.
 This is not some obscure inference that must be laboriously forced from the fringes of a few texts, but is the central theme of them all!"